 There is also ongoing research that shows the correlation between periodontitis and rheumatoid arthritis and Alzheimer’s disease.

 We are a generation of professionals who don’t just see our patients as ‘a mouth’ with potential problems to fix.
-We see our patients as a whole person, treating you holistically from your mouth to your heart to your gut.
-With regular dental examinations and hygiene visits, it may be more than just your teeth you’d be looking after.
+We see our patients as a whole person, treating you holistically from your mouth, teeth and gums to your heart to your gut.
+With regular check-ups, dental examinations and dental hygienist visits, it may be more than just your teeth you’d be looking after.